Better predict the surfaces and volumes of soil requiring remediation with advanced geostatistics

 - Calculate the mass of pollutant from soil density and pollutant concentration.

-- Derive the surface, volume and mass of soil requiring remediation according to the ‘’Pareto-Sol’’ principle.
+- Derive the surface, volume and mass of soil requiring remediation through a cost-benefit analysis.

 - Generate the excavation maps from 3D interpolated contamination maps.